Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Low-frequency ultrasound improved the rate of healing in chronic wounds Learn More

-The benefit of combined radiofrequency and ultrasound to enhance surgical and nonsurgical outcomes for the face and neck.
+The benefit of combined radiofrequency and ultrasound is that it enhances surgical and nonsurgical outcomes for the face and neck.
 Learn More

-The utilization of low or high frequencies for the ultrasonic transducer has provided an enormous benefit for analyzing, modifying and guaranteeing the quality of food (safety and quality control).
+Utilizing low or high frequencies for the ultrasonic transducer has greatly benefited analyzing, modifying, and guaranteeing food quality (safety and quality control).
 Learn More

-Low frequency ultrasound has many industrial and commercial applications as well because it can be used with liquids, gases and fluids to:
+Low frequency ultrasound may have many industrial and commercial applications as well because it can be used with liquids, gases, and fluids to:

-Use of low frequency ultrasound for water treatment.
+Imagine low-frequency ultrasound being used for water treatment.
 Ultrasound is an advanced oxidation technology that has demonstrated its capacity to degrade different types of organic molecules due to the generation of cavitation bubbles or cavities that promote the generation of radicals.
 Learn More

 Mechanical biofilm disruption from ultrasound.
 Learn More